AnandKri/comet-hunter/README.md

 # Comet Hunter

-Comet Hunter is a deterministic ingestion and processing pipeline for LASCO image streams, designed to enable reliable visualization of faint moving sungrazing comets.
+Comet Hunter is a tool which helps in discovering comets.

-The project focuses on correctness, restartability, and explicit state modeling.

-**Target outcome:**
-A structured backend system capable of ingesting, processing, and serving time-ordered frames for scientific inspection.

----
+## About The Project

+NASA's [Sungrazer Project](https://www.esa.int/Science_Exploration/Space_Science/Sungrazer_comets) enables the discovery and reporting of comets visible from the SOHO and STEREO satellites.
+To date, over five thousand comets have been discovered using the SOHO satellite.
+On board SOHO is the LASCO coronagraph, which consists of two telescopes — C2 and C3.
+Images from these telescopes are primarily used for reporting new comets.

+For comet discovery, users rely on commercially available tools or software to streamline parts of the workflow or assist in identifying potential comets.
+However, there is no single platform that streamlines the end-to-end comet hunting process. **Comet Hunter is created with the aim of helping bridge this gap**.

-### Why This Exists
+### Why This Exists?

-Present challenges:
+**Present challenges**:
-- Images are required to be processed before they become usable
+- RAW images are required to be processed before they become usable
 - Sungrazer comets are faint and often indistinguishable in single frame
-- Chronological playback significantly improves detectability
+- Chronological playback of images significantly improves detectability
 - The citizen scientist community is large and highly active
 - Most comets are reported within minutes of data availability.
 - **Time is critical.**

 The problem is not merely detection - it is **rapid** detection.

-This requires automation with:
-- Restartable ingestion
-- Idempotent file acquisition
-- State-consistent processing
-- Time-indexed retrieval

-This project approaches the problem as a reliability-focused systems design exercise.

----
+This requires a **robust automation** of the end-to-end process right from getting the RAW images to the chronological playback of processed images.
+And Comet Hunter does exactly this.

+## Getting Started

 ### Running Locally